Dogme 95: Legacy

-Public domain declaration and alternate reality game

-On January 1.
-2025, Merek publicly released a webpage for DOGMA 2025 announcing that "Per the manifesto of DOGMA 2025...after 5 years...[sic]...Any work created under its ethos will be entered into the public domain for reclaimation [sic].
-The original film was uploaded on January 1st, 2020 -- a harbinger of the epoch-eclipse -- and a timer that will soon run out.", though copyright law in the United States where the filmmaker is based does not operate through declarative announcements in this fashion, and would require additional applications for external options such as Creative Commons licensing in order to operate similarly.

-This webpage and announcement was pre-announced via an ARG / interactive fiction puzzle on the Bright Afternoon Productions website several days before, and it ends with an ominous warning, of "See you in 2030.
-With my deepest existential dread, MA".

 Dogma 25

 At the 2025 Cannes Film Festival five Danish filmmakers - May el-Toukhy, Milad Alami, Isabella Eklöf, Annika Berg and Jesper Just - announced the creation of Dogma 25, a new filmmaking manifesto inspired by Dogme 95.
 Vinterberg and von Trier gave the filmmakers their blessing with the new manifesto, stating: "In '95, we made films in the certainty of peace and created a revolt against conformity.
 In '25, new dogmas were created, now in a world of war and uncertainty.
 We wish you the best of luck on your march toward reconquering Danish film."